-Australia, through the Australian Infrastructure Financing Facility for the Pacific, has signed a USD22 million (AUD 29 million) financing package with Solar Pacific Pristine Power Inc. to build a solar facility and battery storage system at Ngatpang on Babeldaob in Palau.
+Australia, through the Australian Infrastructure Financing Facility for the Pacific (AIFFP), has signed a AUD31.4 million financing package with Solar Pacific Pristine Power Inc. to build a solar facility and battery storage system at Ngatpang on Babeldaob in Palau.
 The solar facility will connect to the Palau Public Utilities Corporation’s grid network.

-The AIFFP financing includes a loan of up to USD18 million and additional funds of up to USD4 million to Solar Pacific Pristine Power Inc to develop the project.
+The AIFFP financing includes a loan of up to AUD25.7 million and additional funds of up to AUD5.7 million to Solar Pacific Pristine Power Inc. to develop the project.

 The Palau Solar Project is Palau’s first utility-scale solar power plant.
 It is anticipated to deliver up to 23,000 megawatt hours per year to the grid network.
 This will help to reduce Palau’s dependency on imported diesel for power generation and move towards greater energy self-sufficiency through renewable sources.
 The plant is anticipated to provide approximately 20 per cent of Palau’s power needs.